MSPR-EISI-2025/PayeTonKawa/README.md

 - ROY Antoine

 ## GitFlow
-## Branches principales :
+### Main Branches:
-- main : contient la version stable en production.
+- main: contains the stable version deployed to production.

-- develop : contient le code en cours de développement, prêt à être intégré.
-## Branches de support :
-- feature/* : pour le développement de nouvelles fonctionnalités.
-Créées depuis develop, fusionnées dans develop.

-- release/* : pour préparer une nouvelle version.
-Créées depuis develop, fusionnées dans main et develop.
+- develop: contains the code currently in development, ready for integration.

+### Supporting Branches:
+- feature/*: used for developing new features.
+Created from develop, merged back into develop.

+- release/*: used to prepare a new production release.
+Created from develop, merged into both main and develop.

-- hotfix/* : pour corriger des bugs en production.
-Créées depuis main, fusionnées dans main et develop.
+- hotfix/*: used to fix critical bugs in production.
+Created from main, merged into both main and develop.

-## Exemples
+### Examples:
+New feature:
-- Nouvelle fonctionnalité : git checkout -b feature/"branche d'origine"/"mon_ticket" develop
+- git checkout -b feature/"source_branch"/"my_ticket" develop

+Preparing a release:
-- Préparation d’une release : git checkout -b release/1.0.0 develop
+- git checkout -b release/1.0.0 develop

+Urgent fix:
-- Correction urgente : git checkout -b hotfix/"branche d'origine"/"mon_ticket" main
+- git checkout -b hotfix/"source_branch"/"my_ticket" main